Emily-Keymon/Climate-Analysis/README.md

 # Climate Analysis
 The goal of this project was to use Python and SQLAlchemy to do basic climate analysis and data exploration of a dataset.
 The data was contained in a SQLite database.
 All of analysis was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
 ## Tools Used
-* Python - Pandas, Numpy, Matplotlib, SQLAlchemy, Flask
+* Python - Pandas, Numpy, Matplotlib, SQLAlchemy, Datetime, Flask
 ## Tasks
-### Climate analysis
+### Reflect sqlite tables into SQLAlchemy
 1. Connected to sqlite database using SQLAlchemy create_engine.
 2. Used SQLAlchemy automap_base() to reflect tables into classes and saved a reference to those classes called Station and Measurement.
 ### Precipitation analysis
-1. Designed a query to retrieve the last 12 months of precipitation data.
+1. Designed a query to retrieve last 12 months of precipitation data.
-2. Queried the date and prcp values.
+2. Calculated date one year from last date in data set.
+3. Designed a query to retrieve data and precipitation results
-3. Loaded the query results into a Pandas DataFrame and set the index to the date column.
+4. Loaded the query results into a Pandas DataFrame and set the index to the date column.
-4. Sorted dataframe values by date.
+5. Sorted dataframe values by date.
-5. Plotted results using the .plot method.
+6. Plotted results using the .plot method.
-6. Use Pandas to print the summary statistics for the precipitation data.
+7. Use Pandas to print the summary statistics for the precipitation data.
-### Station Analysis
+### Station analysis
-1. Designed a query to calculate the total number of stations.
+1. Designed a query to calculate total number of stations.
-2. Designed a query to find the most active stations.
+2. Designed a query to find most active stations.
 3. Listed stations and observation counts in descending order.
 3. Determined which station had the highest number of observations.
-### Temperature Analysis
+### Temperature analysis
 1. Designed a query to retrieve the last 12 months of temperature observation data (TOBS).
-2. Filtered by the station with the highest number of observations.
+2. Filtered by the station with the highest number of observations, then loaded data into datafram
-3. Plotted the results as a histogram with `bins=12`.
+3. Plotted results as a histogram with `bins=12`.
 ### Climate app with multiple routes
 1. Designed a Flask API based on the queries developed.
 2. Used Flask to create routes.